Mo-way/c-abbrevs/README.md

 I couldn't find this ressources on the web.
 If you found it, *please* open an issue with the link!
 Thanks.

-## a, ASCII, old name for string see: https://stackoverflow.com/q/17128470
+## a, 🟡ASCII, as in atoi see: https://stackoverflow.com/q/17128470

-## fd, file descriptor,
+## fd, 🟡file descriptor,

-## fda, file descriptor array,
+## fda, 🟡file descriptor array,

-## fp, file pointer,
+## fp, 🟡file pointer,

-## i, iterator, small scope
+## i, 🟡iterator 🟡int, small scope

-## m, memory, in malloc
+## m, 🟡memory, e.g. in malloc

-## sysoff, Systemoffset, rare usage
+## sysoff, 🟡Systemoffset, rare usage